 Neither bombs nor bullets manage to break the bond that these men form in their struggle against Nazism and the powers of evil.

 The Seventh of December is the first novel in a series of the same name.

-Click on the flags or the Amazon logo below it for the country of your choice.
+Click on the Amazon logo below the flag of your local Amazon website.

 This new edition of The Seventh of December has been expanded and has taken into account future events from the sequel, X for Extortion, fitting them into the narrative chronologically.

 There is a new lengthy prologue, which serves to introduce the reader to the action/adventure style novel that was originally intended.
 A deleted character has also been restored, vital to the storyline of the fourth book in the series.

 Much comment was made in reviews for the first edition on the prowess of Tommy Haupner, the protagonist of this story, and his abundant talents.
 Readers of history and those who study the period will realise that I modelled Tommy after a true life wartime hero and spy, whose abilities make Tommy’s pale by comparison.